mwvgroup/pwv_kpno/0.11.4/html/_sources/install.rst.txt

 **pwv_kpno** relies on PWV measurements taken by the SuomiNet project.
 In order to model the PWV transmission function for a given date, SuomiNet data for that date must be available on the host machine.
-By default, **pwv_kpno** contains all necessary SuomiNet data from 2010 through the end of 2017.
+By default, each release of **pwv_kpno** contains all necessary SuomiNet data from 2010 through the end of the previous year.
 It is recommended to update the local SuomiNet data after installing or updating the package, and periodically as necessary.

 To download any new SuomiNet data use the ``update_models`` function: